s-damian/ansible-web-server-debian/README.md

 ### Performance

-To improve performance.
-You can add cache to your Nginx / Apache configuration.
+To improve performance, you can add cache to your Nginx / Apache configuration.